toUpperCase78/intel-processors/README.md

 This repo contains the datasets that involve all processors from **Core**, **Pentium**, **Celeron**, **Xeon**, **Xeon Phi**, **Itanium**, **Atom** and **Quark SoC** series Intel has ever manufactured.

-## Source

-All these info in the dataset is based on Intel ARK [website](https://ark.intel.com/content/www/tr/tr/ark.html).
+All these info in the datasets are obtained from Intel ARK [website](https://ark.intel.com/content/www/tr/tr/ark.html).

 ## Current Status